Draft 2: Quantum Coherence and Neurology

 Cryptochrome’s role in Vision

 Electrophysiologic responses to magnetic fields have been detected in several parts of the avian nervous system that receive projections from the visual system.
-The nucleus of the basal optic root (nBOR) receives projections from retinal ganglion cells, and some neurons in the nBOR respond to directional changes in ambient magnetic fields.
-Similar responses have been observed in certain cells within the optic tectum.
+Response to changes in magnetic field has been demonstrated in some neurons of the basal optic root and the optic tectum.
 Responses to magnetic fields in both locations disappeared when the optic nerves were cut.
 These results suggest that one locus of magnetoreception in birds is in the visual system (perhaps in the photoreceptors).
 Sönke Johnsen 2004.

 In the Ansell’s mole rat (a mammal) It has been shown that magnetic information is integrated with multimodal sensory and motor information into a common spatial representation of allocentric space within the superior colliculus, the head direction system and the entorhinal–hippocampal spatial representation system (Nemec et al.,2001; Burger et al., 2010).
 “The specific mechanisms underlying this integration have yet to be identified and characterized”.
 Ludmila Oliveriusová et al 2012

-Here is it suggested that gamma oscillations may be the result of magnetoreceptive sensoring (via the superior colliculus/optum tectum and the generation of microsaccades).
+It is suggested that gamma oscillations may be the result of magnetoreceptive sensoring (via the superior colliculus or optum tectum).

-- Phosphenes can be stimulated by flickering light, and both electricity and magnetic fields (e.g TMS).
-Perceived phosphenes can occur through ionizing radiation, electrical, or magnetic stimulation of the visual cortex Manzar Ashtari et al 2014.
+Phosphenes can be stimulated by flickering light, and both electricity and magnetic fields (e.g TMS).
+Perceived phosphenes can occur through ionizing radiation, electrical, or magnetic stimulation of the visual cortex.
 Magnetophosphenes have been found to occur also in strong magnetic field during movement of the head and in transient fields during energising or deenergising of high-field magnets.
-This effect was first described by díArsonval in 1896 and the possible explanation was reported by Lövsund.
-The maximum sensitivity is at 20 Hz where the flashes are synchronised with the field.
-S Zannella – 1998.
-PC Talyor 2010
+PC Talyor 2010.

 Further images of phosphenes can be found on a site by Dr Ida Pearce.
 They seem to resemble phase transitions, and have been compared to BZ reactions by a number of scientists.
 It asked whether this patterning could be related to other non linear activity in the retina and critical brain dynamics (e.g Janina Hesse 2014).